lukwies/blueshell/Readme.md

 # blueshell
 # upcoming next ...
-blueshell (client) is a program for logging into a remote machine via bluetooth and for executing commands on that remote machine.
-It can be run either in server or client mode.
+blueshell is a program for logging into a remote machine via bluetooth to execute shell commands.<br>
+Before a connection can be established a blueshell server need to run on the machine you want to control.<br>